GLP-1 Medications Comparison Chart 2026: Complete Guide

 HbA1c reduction varies from 1.5-2.4% across different medications, with tirzepatide again showing superior glycemic control.
 Most patients reach maximum effectiveness between 12-20 weeks, depending on the medication and final dose achieved.
 The gradual titration process means patience is required to see full benefits.

 Cardiovascular benefits have been established for semaglutide and dulaglutide through dedicated outcome trials.
 These medications reduce major adverse cardiac events by 13-26% in high-risk patients.
-Tirzepatide cardiovascular outcome studies are ongoing, with results expected soon.
+Tirzepatide cardiovascular outcome studies are ongoing, with results expected in the near term.

 Real-world effectiveness often mirrors clinical trial results, though individual responses vary considerably.
 Factors like adherence, diet, exercise, and baseline health status significantly influence outcomes.
 Some patients respond better to certain medications due to genetic or metabolic differences.